 OnPage-Optimisation deals with all internal adjustments on your website.
 It describes optimisation strategies that can be carried out by yourself and which can not be influenced from the outside or by third parties.
 You will usually first work on the OnPage-Optimisation of a website before you proceed to the OffPage-Optimisation.

-The optimisation methods in OnPage-Optimisation are content-, structural- and technology-related.
-When it comes to the contextual and structural OnPage-Optimisation, you need to create unique, high-quality and subject-related content (also called “unique-content”) and then optimise this content’s structure, such as the formatting, headlines and more.
+The optimisation methods in OnPage-Optimisation are content, structural and technology-related.
+When it comes to the contextual and structural OnPage-Optimisation, you need to create high-quality and user-centric content and then ensure that this content’s structure, such as the formatting and headlines , are well optimised.

 On the technical side, OnPage-Optimisation deals with optimising the source code of your website – the HTML.
 This includes the optimisation of specific meta-elements (for example the meta description), the alt-attributes of pictures, as well as the page titles (Title-element.)